verdaux/BookNotes/Phrases/Writing.md

 - [ ] 6.
 How?
 Ulysses -> most crucial
 - [ ] Write a letter to yourself as if you're talking to a friend.
 - [ ] Flesh out a story structure -> skeleton -> plot -> find out if you need to know before hand.
+- [ ] Allow your story to unfold.
+- [ ] Refer -> French new wave -> Italian new wave -> Visconti , Truffaut, Goddard no 3 act structure.
+- [ ] Book can be a single moment.
+- [ ] Sometimes, you don't start at the beginning.
+Flashback is very common.
+It can be fluid.
+- [ ] It can't be random.
+One thing after another is incomprehensible.
+- [ ] Who is doing what to whom?